 Renting is always cheaper than buying a home

-There’s a lot to unpack with this one.
+There's a lot to unpack with this one.
 First off, renting may be a cheaper option for you.
 However, there are many factors to consider.
 For one, the money you pay toward your mortgage goes back into your home's equity.
-So, you’re getting a return on your investment over the years.
+That means you're getting a return on your investment over the years.
 If you have a fixed-rate mortgage, your monthly principal and interest payments are the same for the life of the loan.

 Since rent prices typically climb at least every few years, having a mortgage may be cheaper in the long run.
 Here's another one: First-time homebuyers may be able to take advantage of special programs to help with closing costs and provide down-payment assistance.